George Francis McGinnis: Vicksburg

 On 4 April 1863, McGinnis was promoted to brigadier general of volunteers, to rank from 29 November 1862.
 He was in command of a brigade in the District of Eastern Arkansas.
 After a time of garrison duty, McGinnis was appointed to command the 1st Brigade in Alvin P. Hovey's 12th Division of the XIII Corps, commanded by John A. McClernand.
 McGinnis's brigade was heavily engaged in the Battle of Champion Hill and fought with distinction.
 During the siege of Vicksburg, his troops occupied a length of siege lines in the center of the Union army near Fort Garrott.
 A bronze plaque of McGinnis is located near this spot.

 After the fall of Vicksburg, McGinnis fell upon a series of insignificant commands.
 This was possibly due to his connection with McClernand and Wallace, both of whom had become unpopular with Ulysses S. Grant and the regular army officers of the Army of the Tennessee.
 More significantly, McGinnis belonged to the XIII Corps, which was assigned to the Department of the Gulf.
 The Department of the Gulf had become relatively quiet after the fall of Vicksburg and Port Hudson.
 McGinnis rose to command of the 3rd Division and held that command during most of 1864.
 During the winter of 1864–1865 he was transferred to command the "Forces on the White River" in the Department of Arkansas.
 This was essentially a brigade-sized command guarding the mouth of the White River.

 Later life

 McGinnis was mustered out of the volunteer services on 24 August 1865.
 He moved to Indianapolis and ran a fiduciary business and served in various local political positions.
 From 1867 to 1871 he served as the Marion County auditor and then from 1900 was appointed postmaster of Indianapolis.
-He died on 29 May 1910, in Indianapolis, and is buried in that city's Crown Hill Cemetery.
+He died on 29 May 1910, in Indianapolis, and is buried in that city's Crown Hill Cemetery in Section 16, Lot 23, 39.8177397°N 86.1747256°W.